Steaks are always a tremendous primary protein source for any meal; hanger and skirt steak are no exception.

 You can grill and cook skirt steaks, but people generally like smoking it as this helps make the skirt cut tender.

-The only difference between smoking and grilling hanger and skirt steaks is the preparation time, as they are very different, with the skirt cut needing a marinade and the grilled hanger steak needing salt and pepper.
+The only difference between smoking and grilling hanger and skirt steak is the preparation time, as they are very different, with the skirt cut needing your favorite meat marinade and the grilled hanger steak needing salt and pepper, as well as other meat seasoning products.

-As such, you might end up having a much longer time preparing a skirt steak before actually cooking it.
+As such, you might end up having a much longer time preparing a skirt cut before actually cooking it.